synaq/api-quick-start/docs/concepts.md

 ## Organisational Units (OUs)

-An **OU** represents a customer in your hierarchy.
-OUs are either:
+An **OU** represents a customer company in your hierarchy.

-- **Companies** — direct customers.
 Packages and domains live under companies.
-- **Sub-resellers** — intermediate resellers who can have their own companies underneath them.

 See [OUs](ous.md) for CRUD operations.